awsdocs/aws-transfer-user-guide/doc_source/API_DescribeAccess.md

 # DescribeAccess<a name="API_DescribeAccess"></a>

-Describes the access that is assigned to the specific file transfer protocol\-enabled server, as identified by its `ServerId` property and its `ExternalID`\.
+Describes the access that is assigned to the specific file transfer protocol\-enabled server, as identified by its `ServerId` property and its `ExternalId`\.

 The response from this call returns the properties of the access that is associated with the `ServerId` value that was specified\.